michaeluno/admin-page-framework/readme.txt

 You are welcome to submit documentation.
 Please follow the [Documentation Guidline](https://github.com/michaeluno/admin-page-framework/blob/master/documentation_guideline.md).

 In addition, your tutorials and snippets for the framework can be listed in the manual.
 Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

+= What if other themes or plugins include a lesser version of this library than mine? = Let's say your plugin uses Admin Page Framework v2.1.0 and another plugin uses v2.0.0.
+If another plugin's library gets loaded earlier than yours, your library may not work property.

+To work around it, rename all the class names used by the library in your library file.
+All the class name is prefixed with `AdminPageFramework` so change it to something like, for instance, `MyPlugin_AdminPageFramework`, then you are safe.

+Most code editor supports "Replace All" functionality so just use that.
+By the time WordPress's minimum required PHP version becomes 3.3 or higher, we can use namespaces then this problem will be solved.

 == Roadmap ==
 * Add the dynamic fluctuability to the form input elements.